This is How the Instagram Algorithm Works in 2020

 #1: The Instagram Algorithm Predicts How Much You Care About a Post

 Your Instagram feed isn’t just based on who you follow, it’s also based on who and what you like.

-The more they think you’ll “like” that post, the higher it appears in your feed.
 This is based on “past behavior on similar content and potentially machine vision analyzing the actual content of the post.”

 Tip #1: Spend More Time Posting Consistently To Instagram

 When you post consistently good content to Instagram, you’ll not only improve your engagement but it’s a signal to the algorithm that you’re a quality account!

 And the more frequently and consistently you post, the more likely your audience will see and engage with your content.

 When it comes to how often you should post, your ideal posting frequency will depend on you or your business’ goals and the amount of time you can dedicate to your Instagram marketing efforts.

 Social media expert Neil Patel explains, “If you make a habit of posting several times a day and then transition to only a few times a week, you will start to lose followers and generate less engagement per post.